 Alternative Photography - Chemigrams & Lumens

-Explore two of the most expressive and unpredictable analogue processes in this chemigrams and lumens workshop.
-These techniques blend art and chemistry, inviting you to embrace chance, experimentation, and the unexpected in image-making.
+Explore two of the most expressive, tactile, and delightfully unpredictable analogue processes in this Chemigrams and Lumens workshop.
+These camera-less techniques blend art and chemistry, inviting you to surrender control, embrace chance, and discover the unexpected in image creation.

-Guided by practising visual artist, Simone Darcy, you will work with photographic paper, sunlight, chemical trays, and everyday household materials such as wax, honey, vaseline and many more items found in the cupboard.
-These substances act as resists, disrupting the development process to create intricate marks, organic textures, and atmospheric gradients.
+Under the guidance of practising visual artist Simone Darcy, you’ll work with photographic paper, sunlight, chemical trays, and an array of everyday household materials such as wax, honey, vaseline, salt, and other cupboard staples.
+These substances act as resists, disrupting the development process and generating intricate marks, organic textures, and atmospheric gradients.

-Both methods offer freedom from traditional photographic rules.
-Instead of controlling an image through a lens, you’ll shape it through process, material choice, and experimentation.
-This class is perfect for creative explorers, mixed-media artists, photographers seeking new directions, or anyone curious about alternative photographic methods.
+Both methods break away from traditional photographic rules.
+Instead of composing an image through a lens, you’ll shape it through process, material choice, exposure, and experimentation.
+This workshop is perfect for creative explorers, mixed-media artists, photographers seeking fresh inspiration, or anyone curious about alternative photographic pathways.

-Simone will introduce foundational techniques, demonstrate safe handling of materials, and offer guidance on how to refine your approach.
-You’ll complete the workshop with a collection of experimental artworks and practical strategies for continuing your exploration at home.
+Simone will introduce foundational techniques, demonstrate safe material handling, and guide you in refining your own experimental approach.
+By the end of the workshop, you will have created a collection of expressive analogue artworks and gained practical strategies for continuing your exploration at home.

 Learning outcomes